 T: 091 493863

-I am also a postdoctoral researcher with NEAR Health, an EPA/HSE funded project.
+I am also a postdoctoral researcher with the EPA funded Sheer Wellbeing Project and NEAR Health, an EPA/HSE funded project.
 I lead on the workpackage which asks stakeholders about their values, perceptions, motivations, and barriers to using nature for health and wellbeing.
 I have extensive experience in researching Irish ecosystems with an emphasis on their conservation management.
 A particular focus of my work is stakeholder engagement in this process.
 My main areas of interest are habitat and landscape conservation management with particular focus on coastal dune systems and machairs.
 I am particularly interested in the management of human use of these areas.

 Previous research assessed the management of recreational activities with in coastal SACs containing such dune systems and to establish how SACs can be managed for conservation while allowing for other activities such as recreation to take place.
 This involved assessing the direct impacts of recreation on the habitats in coastal conservation areas, recording and comparing the current ground level management practices and stakeholders’ opinions on the current situation, with the aim to compile a list of good practice management methods for use in other sites.

 Peer Reviewed Journals

 |(2017)|| 'Monitoring the EU protected Geomalacus maculosus (Kerry Slug): what are the factors affecting catch returns in open and forested habitats?'